caploura/getir-node-assignment/README.md

     npm install

     Configure the following variables in your .env file:
-        PORT -> Port where this application will be listening for requests
+        PORT (Port where this application will be listening for requests)

         MONGODB_USERNAME (MongoDB username)
         MONGODB_PASSWORD (MongoDB password)